Hydration is the cornerstone of success for triathletes.

 1. Hydration Packs and Belts

-These accessories allow you to carry fluids conveniently during the bike and run legs of the race.
+These accessories allow you to carry fluids conveniently during the bike and run the legs of the race.

 They come in various sizes and designs to suit your preferences.